aschiavoni/mamajamas-design/README.md

 Dec.
 18 B: CSS adjustments for jquery auto-complete widget
 - changed font from Verdana to inherit the font family and size set for the parent element
 - added drop-shadow to auto-complete panel

+Dec.
+23: Added Follow sidebar, adjusted selected category appearance, removed retina.js from Build List pages
+- Ideal size of profile images for Follow sidebar is 80px, which is twice the size shown on the page, 40px.
+This will ensure support for retina displays.
+- Following the decision to use ony high-res product images, removed retina.js links on the Build List pages.
+- Gave the selected category a more tab-like appearance, connecting it visually to the middle column.